bishopdynamics/superbird-tool/Readme.md

-  --enable_uart_shell   enable UART shell --disable_avb2        disable A/B booting, lock to A --enable_burn_mode    enable USB Burn Mode at every boot (when connected to USB host) --disable_burn_mode   Disable USB Burn Mode at every boot (when connected to USB host) --disable_charger_check
+  --enable_uart_shell   enable UART shell --disable_avb2        disable A/B booting, lock to A --enable_burn_mode    enable USB Burn Mode at every boot (when connected to USB host) --enable_burn_mode_button
+                        enable USB Burn Mode if preset button 4 is held while booting (when connected to USB host) --disable_burn_mode   Disable USB Burn Mode at every boot (when connected to USB host) --disable_charger_check
                         disable check for valid charger at boot